Setting up Touché/Lié in Bitwig Studio

 Bitwig scans its plug-in database on every launch.
 In macOS, Bitwig will scan the default folder for VST plug-ins, which contains Lié.

-In Windows, our Lié installer will always place Lie.dll (the plug-in file in VST2 format) in C:\Program Files\Vstplugins.
-Please confirm that this folder is added in the Plug-in Locations of Bitwig:
+In Windows, our Lié installer will place Lie.dll (the plug-in file in VST2 format) in C:\Program Files\Vstplugins by default. if you haven't changed the installation path, please confirm that this folder is added in the Plug-in Locations of Bitwig:

 File -> Settings -> Locations -> Plug-in Locations

 Alternatively, with Windows Explorer, you could manually move the Lie.dll to a folder that is already listed in Bitwig.

 - Go to File -> Settings -> Controllers

 - Click on 'Add' -> Generic -> MIDI keyboard

 - For the new entry, choose TOUCHE as MIDI input as shown below.
 Do not use MIDIIN2 (TOUCHE) as MIDI input, since this would interfere with the recognition system between Lié and the Touché hardware.

 Loading Lié in a track

 - Insert new content into your project by clicking on the "+" symbol or by pressing Ctrl + T (Option + T on a Mac)